syonfox/GPT-3-Encoder/README.md

 To install with npm:

 ```
-npm install GPToken
+npm install gptoken
-#
-or
+or old
 npm install @syonfox/GPT3-encoder

 ```